 However, my views are actually stronger than they’ve been in several years, and while they’re much lower than my peak (I used to get 1500 to 2000 daily views consistently on my primary websites), they’re not bad for a two-year old website that’s still finding itself.
 Just like your typical business, a website often takes three to five years to actually gain traction, sometimes as many as seven to ten.
 This isn’t to say you can’t succeed within a year with a website, but it’s highly unlikely.

-Still, The Phoenix Desertsong isn’t meant to be anything but free; Substack is my potential avenue for offering paid content, and if that doesn’t work out I may choose Patreon instead.
+Still, The Phoenix Desertsong isn’t meant to be anything but free.
 Since I’m now in a position where I no longer need to work online for my primary income, this is all just a very time-consuming hobby for me.

 My entire writing life is now focused on writing for the ‘silent majority’ that has long supported me, and indeed the vast majority of content creators since the beginning of the Internet.
 Honestly, if you’re feeling down about your social media accounts and blogs being ignored, forget about the stats for a moment and ask yourself what the world needs to hear most from you, then write about that.